nasa/fprime/README.md

 - A growing collection of ready-to-use components
 - Testing tools for testing flight software at the unit and integration levels.

-Learn more about F' key features [here](docs/features.md).
+Learn more about F' key features [here](https://nasa.github.io/fprime/features.html).

 ## Getting Started

 F´ provides several tutorials in order to help understand and develop within the framework.
-These tutorials cover basic component creation, system and topology design, tooling, and more.<br>
-New users are encouraged to start with the [Getting Started](https://nasa.github.io/fprime/Tutorials/README.html) tutorial.
+These tutorials cover basic component creation, system and topology design, tooling, and more.
+New users are encouraged to start with the [Getting Started](https://nasa.github.io/fprime/Tutorials/HelloWorld/Tutorial.html) tutorial.
 All tutorials are available [here](https://nasa.github.io/fprime/Tutorials/README.html).

 ## Getting Help